 I am an award-winning journalist, filmmaker and documentarian based in Baltimore and New York.
-I am currently a Lewis Hine fellow through the Center for Documentary Studies.
-Through this fellowship, I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been homeless or in the foster care system understand and express family histories, trauma and resilience.
-I am also producing a feature documentary, and I edit, report and produce podcasts for KCRWs’ The Organist, Gimlet, Dwell Magazine and Mothers of Invention.
+As a 2017-2018 Lewis Hine fellow with the Center for Documentary Studies fellowship I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.
+I am an associate producer with WNYC’s acclaimed Radio Rookies, and I edit, report and produce films and podcasts for places like KCRWs’ The Organist, Gimlet Creative, Dwell Magazine and others.

 I'm available for freelance work producing, directing and editing films and podcasts as well as public radio content.

 Grants & Awards:

 Lewis Hine Fellow, Center for Documentary Studies, 2017-2018